 Borrers:

-Description: Borrers and a species of variable size, though mostly wingless and smooth bugs that are universally between brown and black.
-As they mature into adults their bodies will take one of 3 forms: the nimble worker, the stocky solider, or the winged noble.
+Description: Borrers are a species of variable size, though mostly wingless and smooth bugs that are universally between brown and black.
+As they mature into adults their bodies will take one of 3 forms: the nimble worker, the stocky soldier, or the winged noble.

 Society.
-For most of history the Borrers society was dived by class.
-Workers were considered lesser than soldiers and nobles held most of the power only subservient to the empress.
-All the borrers served the nation of Catova using their digging technology and expertise to create tunnels and caverns to hold their underground society.
+For most of history Borrer society was divided by class.
+Workers were considered lesser than soldiers, and nobles held most of the power only subservient to the empress.
+All the Borrers served the nation of Catova using their digging technology and expertise to create tunnels and caverns to hold their underground society.
 However, with the help of the newly united Lunimate army, a revolution occurred and the empress along with most of the nobles were killed.
 In its place the newly instated empress abolished the class system and restructured Catova into a society by and for the workers.
 Catova now sells their digging service to any nation willing to pay for it.
 Life underground can be challenging though, so many Borrers decide to leave Catova in search of a new life on the surface.

 Relations:

-Catova after it’s liberation has become a hotspot for activity and commerce.
+Catova after its liberation has become a hotspot for activity and commerce.
 Richer cities and nations are free to employ Catovan companies to develop tunnels and above ground structures and often do so because it’s hardly a competition on who could do it better.
 Borrers are a fresh face in the world of bugs, as their liberation from tyrannical rule came later than the introduction of any other race.
-They are typically viewed positively as their stereotypes involve a strong work ethic and positive attitude
+They are typically viewed positively as their stereotypes involve a strong work ethic and positive attitude.

 Stats: